Things to Do at Centennial Pavilion in Monrovia

 Ducor Palace Hotel

-Former luxury hotel with panoramic views of Monrovia and the Atlantic Ocean
+Though no longer operational, this landmark building offers panoramic views of Monrovia and the Atlantic Ocean

 Tips & Advice